India - eCommerceIndia - eCommerce

 The revamped e-commerce norms are stricter in nature and will force online retailers such as Amazon and Walmart owned Flipkart and Myntra to tweak their business plans and revisit their India plans going forward.

 The presence of international marketplace players in India like Amazon, eBay (now being sold to home grown FlipKart), Alibaba and others competing alongside the domestic marketplace operators such as Flipkart, Snapdeal, TataCliq as well as with inventory led e-tailers, have made India’s domestic eCommerce sector highly competitive.

 With no major entry barriers and with few e-tailers the Indian market for eCommerce has grown at a faster pace for the past three years.
 Omni-Channel retailers such as Shoppers-stop, Reliance, Croma etc. have also embraced eCommerce as another sales channel to increase digital footprints.

 In some cases, e-tailers are tying up with exclusive American brands to sell U.S. products on their platforms.
 Additionally, Omni-channel retailers are also importing leading American brands and selling them via eCommerce.

-In order to tap the huge potential in the B2B eCommerce market in India, leading B2B companies have started to build their own platforms for small business owners and traders.
+To tap the huge potential in the B2B eCommerce market in India, leading B2B companies have started to build their own platforms for small business owners and traders.
 More and more companies and SMEs are buying and selling online and plan to shift procurement transactions through the internet.
-Understanding this untapped potential of the B2B eCommerce industry, the government has allowed 100% FDI in B2B eCommerce which has enabled global companies such as Walmart and Alibaba to show interest in the Indian B2B eCommerce industry.
+Understanding this untapped potential of the B2B eCommerce industry, the government has allowed 100 percent FDI in B2B eCommerce, which has enabled global companies such as Walmart and Alibaba to show interest in the Indian B2B eCommerce industry.

 There is a new trend of emerging eCommerce aggregators aiming to digitize several offline services to create a convenient ecosystem for consumers.